The sysadmin that watches your entire infrastructure 24/7

 Pulse that fixes, not just reports

-Patrol doesn't just find problems — it can fix them too.
+Patrol doesn't just find problems.
+It can fix them too.
 With your approval, Pulse Assistant executes safe remediation commands on connected hosts.

 One agent.
 Every platform.